agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ## `getGroupWithReference()`

-`getGroupWithReference()` returns like [`getGroup()`](#getgroup) the Group at a specific `groupKey`.
+Returns like [`getGroup()`](#getgroup) the Group at the given `groupKey`.
 ```ts
 const MY_GROUP = MY_COLLECTION.getGroupWithReference('myGroup');
 ```
-But it differs in one key area since it doesn't return `undefined` whenever it couldn't find a Group.
+However, it differs in one key area.
+It doesn't return `undefined`, if it couldn't find the desired Group.
-If this case occurs, it returns a `placeholder` Group to hold a reference to the not existing Group.
+Instead, it returns a `placeholder` Group to hold a reference to the not existing Group.
-For instance, such a reference is helpful to reliably subscribe a not existing Group to a UI-Component with the `useAgile()` hook.
+For instance, such a reference is helpful to reliably subscribe a not existing Group to a UI-Component, for instance, with the `useAgile()` hook.
 ```ts
 // Doesn't cause rerender, whenever Group gets created and returns undefined
 const myGroup = useAgile(MY_COLLECTION.getGroup('myGroup'));